rpriven/toolbelt/README.md

 # Djedi Toolbelt

+## Update: Check out the new python version

+This is still being updated but I think it is much more efficient and has so much more than the previous versions.

+## Overview

 This script installs / updates some of the important key tools for Pentesters and Bug Bounty Hunters.
 You probably have most of these tools installed already (as it was designed for use with Kali/Debian/Ubuntu), but it is useful for me to have it all together in one script so I don't have to take the time to search for everything when I make a